 If you’re after a true vintage scooter, the Stella (or a used machine) is really the only way to go.
 If you simply like the idea of a vintage styled scooter but don’t necessarily want the other aspects that come with a 35 year old design, then lots of companies sell newer scooters with a retro look.
 Kymco offers the Like 200 in the USA and the New Sento 110i in Canada.
 Vespa sells their LX 150 and S 150 models and until recently Yamaha was selling the Vino 125.

-OWNER REVIEWS (2) - Browse the Stella Owner Reviews REVIEW - Add a Review of Your Stella
+OWNER REVIEWS (2) - Browse Stella Owner Reviews REVIEW - Add Your Review

 - Most technologically advanced PX design (ie. reed vs. rotary valve)

 - Low purchase price for a true PX design

 - Lower resale value than a Vespa branded PX

 Service Manual for the 2-stroke Stella - Super helpful for the DIY mechanic

 MotorscooterGuide Forums - Visit the forums on this site to chat about this scoot.

 4-stroke Stella Review - Nice detailed write up by Motorcycle-USA